 When it comes to Email Marketing, MailChimp is King.
 You will not find one piece of content, be it an article or a video, about Email Marketing Software that doesn’t mention MailChimp and most of them would hail as being the top choice.

-Thanks to Mailchimp’s easy-to-use interface, large collection of features, and their famous postal worker chimpanzee, the software has become the undisputed king of Email Marketing Software.
+Thanks to Mailchimp’s easy-to-use interface, an extensive collection of features, and their famous postal worker chimpanzee, the software has become the undisputed king of Email Marketing Software.

 However, just because something works for most people, it doesn’t necessarily mean it’s your best option.

-Here are 10 of the top MailChimp alternatives:
+Here are some of the best MailChimp email marketing competitors & alternatives.

 - Constant Contact